 Create a routine

 Routines are not only for newborn babies.
-They work well with grown ups too.
-In fact, a healthy routine will put you in a better position of achieving your goals in the planned time.
-Healthy sleeping schedules will ensure that you are well rested and ready to tackle your daily activities.
-You can have a routine on;
+They work well with grown-ups too.
+In fact, a healthy routine will put you in a better position to achieve your goals in the planned time.
+Healthy sleeping schedules will ensure that you are well-rested and ready to tackle your daily activities.
+You can have a routine for, sleep, meals, exercises, hobbies, and any other thing that helps you work better.

-Sleep, meals, exercises, hobbies and any other thing that helps you work better.
 Plus, routines are a great way to foster habits and get rid of the small inconsistencies in your life.

 Tick off your to-do list.